singkwan/ga_extraction/README.md

 ### Other files required
 #### id_mapping.csv
 - This is a csv that stores the account, table and property details
-- It should look like this
+- It should look like this\n
 |name   | table_id    |Country | Platform  |  account_id | property_id |
 |------|------         |------  |------     |------       |------|
 |ID_web | ga:57230784 |ID | web | 29401513  |  UA-29601043-1 |